USS MILWAUKEE LCS 5

 November 3, USS Milwaukee moved from Berth 3 to Berth 2, Delta Wharf on Naval Station Mayport.

-November 7, Rotational LCS Crew 104 assumed command of the Milwaukee during a crew exchange ceremony on board the ship; Moved to BAE Systems Jacksonville Ship Repair on Nov.
-2?.
+November 7, Rotational LCS Crew 104 assumed command of the Milwaukee during a crew exchange ceremony on board the ship.